goboru/GhibliBrewer/README.md

 # GhibliBrewer
-Transform your R plots with palettes inspired by the beautiful visuals of Studio Ghibli films!
+Transform your R plots with palettes inspired by the beautiful visuals of Studio Ghibli movies!

 This package was based on coding from the [MetBrewer](https://github.com/BlakeRMills/MetBrewer) package.
 All original images belong to Studio Ghibli (CC-licensed), and can be accessed through their [website](https://www.ghibli.jp/works/).